PaddlePaddle/PaddleSpatial/research/Conformer/README.md

 ### NOTE

-* The experimental result reported in the paper is implemented on top of the PyTorch version.
-In the implementation of PaddlePaddle version, we employ the same setup as reported in the paper, the forecast performance of this version is different from the result reported in the paper.
+* In the implementation of PaddlePaddle version, we employ the same setup as reported in the paper.

 * Further parameter tuning is required to obtain comparable performance.